White papers.

 What we don't publish.

-Marketing material masquerading as research.
-"Lattice for [vertical]" papers.
-Anything that overstates capabilities.
-Anything we can't technically defend.
-A bad white paper is worse than no white paper.
+Marketing material dressed up as research, "Lattice for [vertical]" papers, anything that overstates what the app can do, and anything we can't defend technically.
+A bad white paper does more harm than no white paper at all.